 We offer both surgical and non-surgical procedures, including whitening and bleaching, porcelain veneers, tooth-colored fillings, crowns, bridges and dental implants.
 With as little as one trip, you can start your journey toward a happier, healthier smile.

 Dr. Leong has always been on the cutting edge of dentistry and provided the best and newest techonological advances to his patients.
 He has been fully computerized in his office records ever sine 1994.
 He uses advanced diagnostic equipment such as the digitized radiographs and intraoral cameras to help both him and his patients to detect problems in the mouth sooner and thereby restore his patient’s mouths much more comprehensibly.
 The dental laser is the most recent addition to his dental armamentarium.
 The Waterlase MD is the best, safest and most advanced laser of all of the lasers.

-Nitrous oxide is available for patients who are nervous, sensitive, or wish to have extensive dental work completed in a single visit.
+Sedation Dentistry is available for patients who are nervous, sensitive, or wish to have extensive dental work completed in a single visit.
 First, you’ll breathe pure oxygen through a mask or tub.
-Nitrous oxide is slowly added to the oxygen, helping you feel more comfortable during the procedure.
+N2O is is slowly added to the oxygen, helping you feel more comfortable during the procedure.
 You will remain awake but feel calm and relaxed.

 For more demanding procedures or those individuals who want to be less aware of the procedures performed in their mouth, Dr Leong offers conscious sedation.

 After taking medication ahead of time, the patient will still be awake but will not care about the treatment being performed.
 Because of the gentle nature of the medication the patient will not remember the procedure the next day and best of all will have no untoward side effects from the medication.